 Whichever way you choose to transfer your data, the result is that your new iPhone has everything that your old one did.
 It may have taken a time to get every bit of data across, but you can now use the new iPhone exactly as you did the old one.

-You just need to also paid your Apple Watch with it.
+You just need to also to pair your Apple Watch with it.